Hewlbern/DataExploration/README.md

 # What is wrong with scats volume, can it be machine learned ‘fixed’ or not?

-### To start with, what is a loop detector
+### Loop detectors
-- What is a loop detector, what does a loop detector look like and can you build your own loop detector?
+- What is a loop detector?
     - https://www.youtube.com/watch?v=MQTHcKgDRto#t=5m28s
-- What does professional installation of loop detectors look like?
+- A professional installation of loop detectors.
     - https://www.youtube.com/watch?v=OFpnJZ_jF68#t=2m05s

 ### Why has loop detection and SCATS not changed.
 -  This is well covered here, Finance and Economics: http://kimoon.co.kr/gmi/reading/friedman-1966.pdf
 - Positive science and normative science – or better said, unbiased observations and unbiased observations made bias.
-- The relevant question to ask about the "assumptions" of a theory is not whether they are descriptively "realistic," for they never are, but whether they are sufficiently good approximations for the purpose in hand.
-And this question can be answered only by seeing whether the theory works, which means whether it yields sufficiently accurate predictions.”
+     - "The relevant question to ask about the "assumptions" of a theory is not whether they are descriptively "realistic," for they never are, but whether they are sufficiently good approximations for the purpose in hand.
+And this question can be answered only by seeing whether the theory works, which means whether it yields sufficiently accurate predictions."

 ### Failure Rates worldwide, and in Victoria, of loop detectors.

 #### 1. Is there a World recognized body, who can authoritatively assert failure rates for loop detectors?
     - Yes.
 Federal Transportation Administrative, and more, 25 years ago wanted to improve loop detectors with 7 different "state of the art" technologies that were vastly superior.
 25% at any one time in America were broken.
 #### 2. What are other authorities failure rates and how does it compare to the USA at a estimate 25%?
-    - The authority checked developed and uses a excel tool to identify maintenance issues which are impacting on the operation of the traffic signal network.
+    - Developed and uses a excel tool to identify maintenance issues which are impacting on the operation of the traffic signal network.
     - The failure rate for loop detectors, if we isolated only 1 ‘data’ created as a result of loop detector failure (there are more than 1 type of failure to identify).
 This is only for very obvious failures.
     - Loop detector failure, measured by DS (degree of saturation) is not the only data issue created by reliance on loop detectors.
         - Chatter (excessive counting caused by e.g. bus or truck braking), Lane Discipline (car triggering 2 lane detectors) and other contributory variables combine to make reliance upon a broken system of loop detectors, unfeasible as the source of ground truth – as each of these emanate faulty data from failing loop detectors.